What can investors expect from "socially responsible" investment?

 These indicators come either from the extra-financial performance declarations made by companies, or from surveys carried out by analysis and information companies such as Bloomberg or Thomson Reuters.

 The indicators collected are often adjusted to take account of differences between sectors.
 They are then weighted to give an overall score.
-Companies with the lowest scores, which are therefore considered to be the least socially responsible, are excluded.
+Companies with the lowest scores, which are therefore considered to be the least socially responsible, are eliminated.

 The funds then use a classic financial approach between risk and expected return to determine which of the remaining companies to include in their portfolios, and in what proportion.
 Some companies are thus overweighted compared to the case where no ESG criteria would have been taken into account.
 Others are underweighted, or even absent from the portfolios.